m-nez/tetroll/README.md

 -python2
 -python2-pyqt5
 -python2-pygame
--miniupnp(Not necessary for offline play)
+-miniupnp(Not necessary for offline and LAN play)

 #Running
 For a GUI.